AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

 ### Deactivate a User {#deactivate-a-user}

-This action module deactivates a user in ServiceNow by using the system ID.
+This action module deactivates a user in [!DNL ServiceNow] by using the system ID.

 <table style="table-layout:auto">
  <col>